MaloPolese/sweethome3d-light-combinations-plugin/README.md

 ## Installation

+Download the latest release (.jar) from the [releases page](https://github.com/MaloPolese/sweethome3d-light-combinations-plugin/releases) and follow the instructions below.

 Place the JAR file in the following plugin folder depending on your OS:

 - **Windows 11 / 10 / 8 / 7 / Vista**: `C:\Users\user\AppData\Roaming\eTeks\Sweet Home 3D\plugins`